RedisLabs/redislabs-docs/content/kubernetes/security/manage_certificates.md

 ## Update certificates in the REC custom resource

-Edit the Redis Enterprise cluster (REC) custom resource to add a `Certificates` section under the `spec` section.
+Edit the Redis Enterprise cluster (REC) custom resource to add a `Certificates` subsection under the `spec` section.
 You are only required to add the fields for the certificates you are installing.

 ```yaml
 spec: